deadc0de6/dotdrop/README.md

 `dst` for every file/directory in `src`.

 ### Why would I use `link_children`?

-This feature can be very useful dotfiles such as vim where you may not want plugins cluttering your dotfiles repository.
+This feature can be very useful for dotfiles such as vim where you may not want plugins cluttering your dotfiles repository.
 First, the simpler `link: true` is shown for comparison.
 With the `config.yaml` entry shown below, `~/.vim` gets symlinked to `~/.dotfiles/vim/`.
 This means that using vim will now pollute the